datasektionen/bawang-content/en/organization/formalia/body.md

 ### [Bylaws](https://styrdokument.datasektionen.se/stadgar)

-The bylaws of the Computer Science Chapter, the latest revisions are always available (in Swedish only, however).
+The bylaws of the Computer Science Chapter, the latest revisions are always available (in Swedish only).

 ### [Regulations](https://styrdokument.datasektionen.se/reglemente)